StanislavKolev89/PaintShop/README.md

   You can also just copy docker-compose.yaml file and execute it if you have locally installed Docker

-  Simply open terminal after you  and write the following command
+  Simply open terminal and write the following command

   ```
    docker-compose -f docker-compose.yaml up